-Ukraine to probe video allegedly showing soldier’s beheading
+Ukraine probes video purported to show soldier’s beheading

 Mykhailo Podolyak, an advisor to Zelenskyy, also linked the video’s release to the expected offensive, but said it was meant to “demoralize the public mood or at least change the psychological perception of the war right now.”

 Ukraine’s ombudsman on Wednesday said that he will request that the U.N.
 Human Rights Committee investigate the video.
+Dmytro Lubinets said he has also written letters to the U.N.
+Commissioner for Human Rights, the U.N.
+Monitoring Mission in Ukraine, the U.N. secretary-general and the International Committee of the Red Cross.

-Dmytro Lubinets wrote on Telegram that “a public execution of a captive is yet another indication of a breach of Geneva Convention norms, international humanitarian law, a breach of the fundamental right to life.”
+He wrote on Telegram that “a public execution of a captive is yet another indication of a breach of Geneva Convention norms, international humanitarian law, a breach of the fundamental right to life.”

+The front lines of the war have been largely frozen for months, with much fighting focused around the city of Bakhmut.

+In the latest of regular video briefings, Defense Ministry spokesman Igor Konashenkov said Wagner forces had made some progress there.
+Ukrainian officials did not immediately comment, but Zelenskyy has said before that his troops could pull out if they face a threat of being encircled by Russian forces.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine